About the Project

 Flammable hydrogen gas, generated through the action of radiolysis and corrosion reactions, can readily accumulate in and pressurise the sealed product packages (cans and drums) that are present at Sellafield and other nuclear plants in the NDA (Nuclear Decommissioning Authority) estate.
-Such flammable gas hazards pose the risk of an explosion occurring when the package is processed or moved - threatening operator safety and the uncontrolled release of radioactive contamination.
-This project, funded by the NDA and monitored by NNL, will carry out research to develop a screening tool for characterising and detecting accumulated hydrogen gas in sealed pressurised storage packages and containers.
+If undetected, such flammable gas hazards could pose the risk of an explosion occurring when the package is processed or moved – disrupting operations.
+This project, funded by the NDA and monitored by NNL, will carry out research allowing the development of a screening tool suitable for characterising and detecting accumulated hydrogen gas in sealed pressurised storage packages and containers.

 The successful candidate will join an active research team, under the supervision of Dr Paul Holborn, and Dr James Ingram within the Explosion and Fire Research Group at LSBU and an Industrial Supervisor from Sellafield Ltd. The project will offer the opportunity to work closely with Sellafield Ltd, attend NDA research events to interact with other researchers, and develop a career working in the nuclear industry.

 The 3 year studentship provides a tax-free stipend allowance of up to £17,666 per annum plus UK/EU tuition fees.
 Informal enquiries can be made to Dr Paul Holborn by email: [Email Address Removed].
-Interested parties should apply, sending their CV and cover letter, by 11th November 2019.
+Interested parties should apply, sending their CV and cover letter, by 8th March 2020.